The Valley (Whitechapel album)

 The Valley is the seventh studio album by American deathcore band Whitechapel.
 It was released through Metal Blade Records on March 29, 2019 to very positive reviews.
+Loudwire named it one of the 50 best metal albums of 2019.

 On April 14, 2020, an acoustic version of "Hickory Creek" was released.
 It marks the first Whitechapel song to include entirely clean vocals.

-Loudwire named it one of the 50 best metal albums of 2019.

 Composition

 The Valley is a concept album based on vocalist and writer Phil Bozeman's childhood; the title is a reference to Hardin Valley, Tennessee, where Bozeman grew up.
-His father, Michael Gary Bozeman, passed away in 1995 when Phil was ten, while his mother struggled with alcoholism and schizophrenia; "When a Demon Defiles a Witch" is an interpretation of one of her visions she wrote down in a journal entry.
-She eventually remarried, but Bozeman's step-father turned out to be abusive towards both of them: Bozeman has called him a "predator" and holds him responsible for introducing his mother to crack cocaine, which lead to her eventual death via drug overdose.
+His father, Michael Gary Bozeman, suddenly died on December 30, 1995, when Phil was ten.
+His mother, Theresa, already struggled with alcoholism and schizophrenia; the album's opening song, "When a Demon Defiles a Witch", is an interpretation of one of her visions she wrote down in a journal entry.
+Theresa eventually remarried, but Bozeman's step-father was abusive toward both of them, with Phil referring to the man as a "predator" and holding him responsible for introducing his mother to crack cocaine.
+Theresa eventually died from a drug overdose in 2000.

-The band's follow-up album, Kin, continues the story.
+The Valley continues Bozeman's experiments with clean vocals, and slightly distances Whitechapel from their signature deathcore style.
+The vocals on the fourth track, "Hickory Creek", are almost exclusively sung.
+As a whole, the record has been variously described as deathcore, progressive metal, and groove metal.
+The band's follow-up album, Kin, continues Bozeman's story, and features much more extensive use of singing.